rosepate/Smart-Hazardous-/CODE_EXPLANATION.md

   - Sums up the distances for a given route using a predefined distance matrix.
   - *Why:* Provides a simple, reusable way to calculate route cost for optimization and reporting.

-This document provides a technical overview of the main components and logic in the Smart Hazardous Waste Expert System.
-It is designed to accompany your video presentation and focuses on the most important modules and their roles in the system.
-Not every line is explained; instead, the emphasis is on the architecture and key algorithms.

 ## 1. Streamlit User Interface (`Streamlit_app.py`)
 - **Purpose:** Provides a modern, interactive web interface for users to input waste details, view classification results, and visualize optimized routes.